How To Choose The Right Color Palette for Your Brand?

 Establish a Brand Identity

-Your color palette must be in line with the values that you embody and the message that you wish to communicate.
-In order to determine your brand identity, we recommend creating a list of adjectives that you feel accurately define your brand’s personality.
+To figure out your brand identity, try creating a list of adjectives that you feel accurately define your brand’s personality.
 Think about how you want your audience to perceive the brand, and the elements that will set it apart.

-The below brand identity spectrum will help you pinpoint your brand’s core:
+This brand identity spectrum will help you narrow down where your brand fits:

 Trendy ↔️ Timeless